Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/documentation.md

 ## 🎯 Problem Addressed

-AI Trend Tracker addresses the real-world challenge of **information overload in AI developments**.
+AI Trend Tracker addresses the real-world challenge of **information overload in AI research and development**.
 The field of AI moves rapidly, with a lot of developments published often across various platforms.
 This creates a significant challenge for professionals, researchers, and enthusiasts to stay informed about the all the latest trends, breakthroughs, and applications.

 The solution is a automated process:
 1. Finding relevant AI news from reliable sources